Family Group Conferencing

 Having a Family Group Conference

-A Family Group Conference is voluntary.
-It starts with the promise that all relevant family and friends are invited to take part, if it is safe to do so.
-If needed, we can get an advocate for the child to support them.
+A Family Group Conference is a voluntary process.
+It starts with all relevant family and friends being invited to take part, if it is safe to do so.
+If required, advocate support for the child(ren) or adult(s) can be requested.

-A Family Group Conference co-ordinator will contact you if your referral is accepted.
+A Family Group Conference Co-ordinator will contact you if your referral is accepted.
 They will tell you what the process will look like and if you would like to take part.

 How we can help families